holdfenytolvaj/pogi/docs/API/PgDb.md

 ## dedicatedConnectionBegin
 <span class="def"><span class="func">dedicatedConnectionBegin</span>():Promise&lt;<span class="type">PgDb</span>&gt;</span>

+You can use dedicated connection instead of pool.
+It is very useful if you plan to use such a command: `SET search_path TO "dev";`
+Similar to [transactionBegin](#transactionBegin) but without transaction.
+This function will create a new PgDb instance with the dedicated connection mode.
+Use of that Pgdb instance all query will go throuth that single connection.
+The original pgdb instance won't touched.
+For example see the [transaction](/transaction) section.

 ---
 ## dedicatedConnectionEnd
 <span class="def"><span class="func">dedicatedConnectionEnd</span>():Promise&lt;<span class="type">PgDb</span>&gt;</span>

+Close dedicated connection.
+If there is no dedicated connection, do nothing.
+After that pgdb instance will work in pooled connection mode.
+Return value will be the same pgdb instance.
+For example see the [transaction](/transaction) section.

 ---
 ## execute
 <span class="def"><span class="func">execute</span>(fileName, transformer?:<span class="type">(string)=&gt;string)</span>):Promise&lt;<span class="type">void</span>&gt;</span>

 Executes an sql file, with a transformer function.
-For more details see "Executing sql files" section.
+For more details see [Executing sql files](/executingSqlFile) section.

 ```js
 for (let schemaName of ['test1', 'test2']) {